I lived off this Sweet Potato Hash recipe the two times I did Whole30. It’s still one of my favorite go to meals today!

 - 1 Ripe California Avocado peeled, seed removed and diced

 - 1 medium sweet potato peeled and spiralized or thinly sliced

 - Salt pepper and hot sauce to taste

 Disclosure: This is a sponsored post on behalf of my long time client, California Avocados.
 For more great recipes featuring California Avocados, make sure to check out their great recipe database!
-In addition, this post contains affiliate links.
-At no cost to you, if you purchase something through our affiliate links, we will receive a small commission.
+In addition, this blog post contains affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.